leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 cheerpjRunJar("/app/my_application_archive.jar");
 ```

-> [!tip] Storing JAR files
+> [!tip] JAR file locations
 > The /app/ mount point is the most common location to store the application's JARs but this is not mandatory.
+For example, you could write a JAR file into `/str/` with JS and then run that.

 ## `/files/` mount point

 The `/files/` mount point corresponds to a virtual read-write, IndexedDB-based filesystem and it is used to store persistent data in the browser client.

+Use this for storing data that should persist between sessions, such as user preferences.

 Writing files into the `/files/` mount point is only possible from inside the Java application.
 For example: